Profil (magazine)

-Profil, (stylized in all lowercase) is an Austrian weekly news magazine published in German and based in Vienna.
-It was founded as a monthly magazine and has been in circulation since 1970.
-The magazine is sometimes considered the Austrian counterpart to Der Spiegel.
-In 2008 the magazine was described as the “most important Austrian news magazine”.
+Profil (stylized as profil) is an Austrian weekly news magazine published in German and based in Vienna.
+It was founded by Oscar Bronner in 1970 as a monthly magazine and later became a weekly.
+The magazine is known for political reporting and investigative journalism in Austria.
+It is sometimes considered the Austrian counterpart to Der Spiegel.
+In 2008 the magazine was described as the "most important Austrian news magazine".

 History and profile

-profil was founded in 1970 by Oscar Bronner, who also founded the magazine trend and the daily newspaper Der Standard.
+Profil was founded in 1970 by Oscar Bronner, who also founded the business magazine trend and the daily newspaper Der Standard.
 The magazine is headquartered in Vienna.

-The first edition of profil came out as a monthly on 7 September 1970.
+The first edition of Profil came out as a monthly on 7 September 1970.
 Starting in October 1972, it was published every two weeks and from January 1974 every week.
-In 2001 profil became part of the publishing company NEWS.
-In 1975 business magazine, ecco, merged with profil.
+The first issue had a cover illustration by Erich Sokol and the lead story "FPÖ zwischen Macht und Pleite".
+Its initial circulation was 25,000 copies and the cover price was 20 Austrian schillings.
+In 1975 the business magazine ecco merged with Profil.

-profil includes sections for Austria, abroad, economy, society, science, and culture.
+Profil includes sections for Austria, abroad, economy, society, science, and culture.
 Glosses, caricatures, and letters to the editor are also published.
 In the mid-1980s it had an independent and liberal leaning.
-In the 2000s the magazine had a left liberal political stance.
+In the 2000s the magazine was described as having a left-liberal political stance.
 It targets Austria's intelligentsia.
-Both profil and trend initiated investigative journalism in the country.
-It was profil which revealed the Nazi past of Kurt Waldheim, former Austrian president.
-Investigative journalist Hubertus Czernin served as the political editor of profil.
-He uncovered the story about Kurt Waldheim's Nazi connection.
+Both Profil and trend initiated investigative journalism in the country.

+In 1980, Profil journalist Alfred Worm reported extensively on the AKH scandal, a corruption affair connected to the construction of the Vienna General Hospital.
+The magazine also played a major role in the Waldheim affair.
+In 1986, Profil journalist Hubertus Czernin published documents concerning Kurt Waldheim's concealed wartime record during Waldheim's presidential campaign.
+Czernin later served as the political editor of Profil.

+On 27 March 1995, Profil published allegations of sexual abuse against Cardinal Hans Hermann Groër, then Archbishop of Vienna.
+The reporting contributed to one of the major scandals in recent Austrian church history and preceded Groër's resignation as archbishop.

 Christian Rainer succeeded Josef Votzi as publisher and editor-in-chief in 1998.
-The chief editorial staff consisted of Sven Gächter, Stefan Janny, and Herbert Lackner.
+The chief editorial staff later included Sven Gächter, Stefan Janny, and Herbert Lackner.
+In 1998 the newly founded weekly magazine Format became a direct competitor of Profil.

+Following the 2001 magazine merger, Profil was organizationally split between the News group and the Kurier group.
+In 2019, Kurier took over the remaining publishing and economic functions, bringing the magazine fully back under the Kurier media house.
+The media owner of the magazine is Profil Redaktion GmbH, which is wholly owned by Kurier Zeitungsverlag und Druckerei GmbH.